outlearn-content/eloquent-node/eloquent-node.md

 ```

 <div class="hack-todo">
-  Read in a file encoded in UTF-8 using `fs`.
+  Read in a file encoded in UTF-8 using fs.
 </div>
 <div class="hack-todo">
   Read in a binary file.